Contact informationFarm Address:

 Secondary Contact: Andrew Bryant

-Internship informationGeneral Farm Description: Against the Grain is a small-scale diversified farm located 15 minutes from downtown Boone in Zionville, NC.
+Internship informationGeneral Farm Description: Against the Grain is a community based, small-scale diversified farm located 15 minutes from downtown Boone in Zionville, NC.
 The farm is situated on 35-acres in the Blueridge mountains and raises a broad spectrum of certified Biodynamic and Organic vegetables on a little under 2 acres, as well as Animal Welfare Approved, GMO-free, pastured pork, beef and goat.
-We focus on four main market channels, including a weekly farmer's market, a 20 week/115-member vegetable CSA, several area restaurants, and a local food hub.
+We focus on four main market channels, including a weekly farmer's market, a 20 week/120-member vegetable CSA, several area restaurants, and a local food hub.
 The 2022 season will be our eleventh year in crop production and ninth year in animal production at our current farm place.
 We are continuing to refine our crop rotation, cover crop management, harvesting and composting techniques.
 Our focus at Against the Grain is to nurture both the soil and each other in order to grow high quality, nutritious food for our local community.
 We are seeking a diversity of passionate people who LOVE agriculture and possess adaptability, emotional clarity, motivation and physical resilience.
 At ATG, we believe that agriculture is a spiritual practice tending toward health in mind, body, and spirit.
 Attention, mindfulness, and living in the reality of the present moment allow us to encourage care for our land, our community and one another.
 We also believe in the power of diversity in all living systems.
 As we strive for more equity and inclusion in agriculture, we especially encourage applications from BIPOC and LGBTQ individuals.